IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ### 7. Select the display target key you want to display and draw a graph.

--   press the [Reload target keys] icon.
+-   Press the [Reload target keys] icon.
 -   The graph is drawn by selecting the item of the graph you want to display from the options displayed next to the display target key.

 Note: graph may not be created if the latest data is older than the time range set in the graph setting (default is 5 minutes).